 The future is smart – using your electric car as a power station, smart charging, grids and demand reduction.

 The ‘internet of things’ should lead to the development of smart electricity grids that can respond to energy demands, helping to smooth out spikes.
-Technologies that could remotely control devices to reduce demand e.g. by switching connected refrigeration units off for short periods, or stopping your electric car charging whilst demand is peaking, should become common place in the coming years.
+Technologies that could remotely control devices to reduce demand e.g. by switching connected refrigeration units off for short periods, or stopping your electric car charging whilst demand is peaking, should become commonplace in the coming years.

-EV’s could have a massive impact on the efficiency of the grid, as potentially they could be used as mass energy storage units, which enables you to sell back power to the grid when demand is high.
-Then charging when energy is cheap or there’s an over capacity in renewable generation.
-Say you’ve solar PV panels on your house which has fully charged your electric car, you could then sell some of that energy back to the grid during the evening when energy is needed.
+EVs could have a massive impact on the efficiency of the grid, as they could potentially be used as mass energy storage units, which enables you to sell back power to the grid when demand is high.
+Then charging when energy is cheap, or there’s an overcapacity in renewable generation.
+Say you’ve solar PV panels on your house which has fully charged your electric car; you could then sell some of that energy back to the grid during the evening when energy is needed.

-It’s an exciting time for EV drivers, manufacturers, the energy industry and potentially good news for the environment.
+It’s an exciting time for EV drivers, manufacturers, and the energy industry and potentially good news for the environment.